img

 These contrasting visuals symbolize the schism within Arthur’s psyche, allowing us a glimpse into his mental landscape.
 Through seamless transitions between reality and imagination, Phillips crafts an evocative cinematic journey that mirrors Arthur's internal chaos.

+VIII.
 Unraveling Justice

 Central to "Folie à Deux" is the trial, a reflection of societal judgment and individual accountability.
 The courtroom setting juxtaposes Arthur’s misdeeds with questions of his mental state, forming the film’s moral battleground.